John-Colbert/RunLogix/README.md

 With the "Workouts" file open:
 1. Take note of the samples
     1. The first section establishes an array of workoutClasses.
-These are the workouts discussed in step b.
+These are the workouts discussed in step ii.
-        - The constructor takes a date and notes.
-When creating a new future run, add the date and leave the notes out -- you can add notes after you performed the run.
+        - The constructor takes a date and notes (string).
+When creating a new future run workout, add the date and leave the notes out -- you can add notes after you performed the run.
     2. Note the repeating classes that start with Interval1HR_5x, all inhereting WorkoutClass.
         - In the constructor, the date is sent the WorkoutClass, and then the metrics for the run are established.
         - A segement is a running interval that has a friendly name, a time to run, and a target pace.